Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Stick

-Use direction keys (or left stick) to swim on the surface or underwater.
+Use direction keys/buttons (or left stick) to swim on the surface or underwater.
 Or just press Forward and move the camera (with the mouse or right stick) to steer Lara.
 Combine with Surface/Dive to move up and down underwater.

 Swim Faster